• Nav Social Menu

 Ingredients:

 Pastry (I prefer to use Martha Stewart’s pate brisee recipe which can be found here.
 You need enough dough to make a dozen tarts.)
+You can also purchase tart shells for a quicker recipe.

 • 1 egg